webix-hub/docs/data/api/selectionmodel_onafterselect_event.md

 - id		id		the id of an item

 @example:

-some.attachEvent("onAfterSelect", function(id){
+some.attachEvent("onAfterSelect", function (id) {
-    //... some code here ...
+  // ... some code here ...
 });

 @template:	api_event